 With network effects, platforms get better with each new joining user.
 In addition, when a critical mass is reached people would be “socially locked-in.”
 When anyone around you has an app, you’ll need to have it too.

-I still struggle these days explaining to my family why I don’t use content of FourWeekMBA)., or why I’ve given up to social media for years (before activating social accounts again, back in 2015, to spread more easily the
+I still struggle these days explaining to my family why I don’t use organization wl-link">WhatsApp, or why I’ve given up to social media for years (before activating social accounts again, back in 2015, to spread more easily the content of FourWeekMBA).

 Therefore, the ability of those companies to put as many devices on the hands of people, with a proper distribution strategy that taps into the right channels, will be critical.
 Let’s do a recap.

 I’m a believer on voice search.
 And I do believe organization">Google is and will invest massively in it.
 I’m also aware of its limitations.
 Voice might represent a great transition toward another more advanced way of discovering information and interacting with the objects that surround us.